What legal issues (if any) cannot be covered by usual legal due diligence?

 Legal due diligence may not make apparent all unauthorized building works, which may render the title not being good and marketable.

-It is also important to pay attention to unregistrable interests such as tenancies, uncrystallised floating charges and other interests arising from resulting or constructive trusts that may not be found from the land search record obtained from the Land Registry and which might not have been disclosed by the vendor.
+It is also important to pay attention to unregistrable interests such as tenancies, uncrystallised floating charges and other interests arising from resulting or constructive trusts that may not be found from the land search records obtained from the Land Registry and which might not have been disclosed by the vendor.

 Buyer's legal due diligence does not usually cover building control, health and safety or environmental issues requiring specialists and experts to be employed.